izzypt/libft/README.md

 # libft
 libft exercises for 42 Lisbon

-You must write your own function implementing the following original ones.
+You must write your own function implementing the following original ones. ( Follow man description )

 They do not require any external functions:
   - isalpha